 Believe it or not, there are some pet owners out there that think it is perfectly acceptable for their cats to have a nip or two of their morning coffee!

-However, this is not the case.
-Like chocolate, caffeine contains Methylxanthine, which can seriously damage the central nervous systems and other organs.
+However, this should not be the case.
+Just like chocolate, caffeine also contains Methylxanthine, which can seriously damage the central nervous systems and other organs.
 Cats can rapidly absorb Methylxanthine which can lead to issues such as heart palpitations, rapid breathing, vomiting, diarrhoea, and restlessness.

 It takes more than a small amount to lead to serious damage, but it is best to keep your cat away from items that contain caffeine such as chocolate (as mentioned above), coffee, tea, and even energy drinks.

 Too much build-up over time can lead to serious damage and you do not want to leave it to chance.
-Keep your coffee away from your feline friend, especially if it contains milk or half and half, which is a double whammy.
+Hence, make sure you keep your coffee away from your feline friend, especially if it contains milk, as it may cause even more problems — we’ll explain why next.

 For years, it was a common belief that cats could digest normal cow’s milk since they once nursed on their mother’s milk.
-However, most cats are unable to digest dairy, which can lead to some serious digestive issues.
+However, most cats are unable to digest dairy, making them lactose-intolerant, which can lead to some serious digestive issues when consumed.

 Similar to caffeine, some pet owners that think it’s cute or amusing to allow their pets to consume alcohol.
 This could not be farther from the truth.